 3. The Feel To Much Pressure To Perform

-A very common reason why kids don’t want to play sport is because of too much pressure from teachers, parents and sometimes other kids to perform.
-Be sure that you don’t put too much pressure on your child to become the next Roger Federer when all they want to do is have fun and hit the tennis ball.
+A very common reason why kids don’t want to play sport is because of too much pressure.
+This pressure can come from teachers, parents and sometimes other kids to perform.
+Be sure that you don’t put too much pressure on your child to become the next Roger Federer, when all they want to do is have fun and hit the tennis ball.

 If you notice that the school sports team or even the local junior league teams are highly competitive you can start by sending your child to a school holiday sports camp where the focus is on skill development and fun more than competition and winning.